peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Parameters

 * `box` (Type: Array.&lt;number>)<br>An axis-aligned bounding box, which is an array of six values.
-The first three values are the smallest X, Y, and Z coordinates, and the last three values are the largest X, Y, and Z coordinates.
+The first three values are the smallest x-, y-, and z-coordinates, and the last three values are the largest x-, y-, and z-coordinates.

 #### Return Value

-A 3-element array containing the
-X, Y, and Z coordinates, respectively, of the bounding box's center.
+A 3-element array containing the x-, y-, and z-coordinates, respectively, of the bounding box's center.
 (Type: Array.&lt;number>)

 <a name='H3DU.MathUtil.boxDimensions'></a>